hepatology-will/PDmicroProfiler/README.md

 remotes::install_github("hepatology-will/PDmicroProfiler")
 ```

-Alternatively, you can use devtools:
+Alternatively, you can use `devtools`:

 ```r
 # install.packages("devtools")